 “After reading the information on your website, I finally understood what CBD is and what it does.
 Now, I finally know which product is right for me.”

 In addition to providing accurate and helpful information about our CBD products, customer satisfaction is our top priority.
 You can always contact our customer support team for advice, send us an email, or chat with us using our live chat feature.
-Our aim is to answer your emails as quickly as possible.
+We aim to answer your emails as quickly as possible.
 During office hours, we will always try to get back to you within 30 minutes.
 In addition, we have developed a unique questionnaire that can help you find the right product that suits your need.
-After answering a number of relevant questions, you will be presented with an overview of our most popular and relevant products.
+After answering several relevant questions, you will be presented with an overview of our most popular and relevant products.

 As sales and interest grow, the demand for CBD products has also grown.
-In the Netherlands, CBD products are 100% legal due to the fact that the only contain trace amounts of THC, the psychoactive compound responsible for the “high” feeling often associated with cannabis.
+In the Netherlands, CBD products are 100% legal because they only contain trace amounts of THC, the psychoactive compound responsible for the “high” feeling often associated with cannabis.

 This is a difficult question to answer, as each individual is different and has their own specific needs.
 The CBD oils that can be bought from our online store vary in strength and range CBD percentages of 2.5% to 18%.
 This percentage refers to the percentage of cannabidiol (CBD) in the lot and batch.
-A 10-millilitre bottle of 2.5% CBD oil, for example, contains at least 250 mg of CBD.
-We recommend products containing a low percentage of CBD (e.g. 2.5%) for use by children and pets under 15kg.
+A 10-milliliter bottle of 2.5% CBD oil, for example, contains at least 250 mg of CBD.
+We recommend products containing a low percentage of CBD (e.g., 2.5%) for use by children and pets under 15kg.
 The average recommended serving size for adults is 5 milligrams or 5%.
-Both Jacob Hooy and Medihemp manufacture CBD oil with a percentage of five per cent.
+Both Jacob Hooy and Medihemp manufacture CBD oil with a percentage of five percent.

 Some people want to use a higher concentration.
 While Medihemp’s 10% CBD oil is by far our most popular product, we even carry a Medihemp oil that contains 18% CBD.

-The products with the highest concentration of CBD are the CBD paste and the CBD crystals.
-These are available in two strengths (i.e. 20% and 30%).
+The products with the highest concentration of CBD are CBD paste and CBD crystals.
+These are available in two strengths (i.e., 20% and 30%).
 Endoca’s CBD crystals boast an impressive CBD content of 98%.